IgorIrzycki/pokedex_reactapp/README.md

 ## Author

 **Igor Irzycki**
-Feel free to contact me at [Your Email] for any questions or collaboration opportunities.
+Feel free to contact me at irzycki.igor@gmail.com for any questions or collaboration opportunities.